owainlewis/rage-db/README.md

 # Rage DB

-Rage is a very simple but useful in memory data store for prototyping and for cases where your datasets are small enough to work with in memory.
+Rage is a very simple but incredibly useful data store for prototyping and for cases where your datasets are small enough to work with in memory.

-Data is manipulated in memory as basic clojure maps but stored to disk as plain JSON
+Data is manipulated in memory as basic clojure maps but stored to disk as plain JSON making it easy to transfer your data between applications.

-## Use case example
+## Quickstart

-You are prototyping a web crawler which runs every 10 minutes returning a small ish dataset that is manipulated in memory.
-You need to store the results to disk and save them to AWS with a timestamp.

-Rage db lets you work with simple clojure data structures and persist the results to disk as immutable JSON which can be read at a later date for analysis.
+[rage-db "0.1.0-SNAPSHOT"]

 ## Usage